Centers & Institutes

 The PRCHN partners include experienced community based researchers, heads of local boards of health, more than 50 community and health organizations, neighborhood leaders and residents, and Affiliated Faculty from five schools within the University (College of Arts and Sciences, the Frances Payne Bolton School of Nursing, the Mandel School of Applied Social Sciences, and the School of Dental Medicine), to support the mission of the Center.
 Representatives from these local agencies and organizations serve on the PRCHN’s Network of Community Advisors (NOCA), offering guidance to identify emerging issues, set research and programmatic priorities, and ensure that the community’s voice informs our work.

-Skin Cancer Research Institute
+Skin Diseases Research Center

 Kevin D. Cooper, MD, Director

-The Swetland Center for Environmental Health
+Swetland Center for Environmental Health

 Darcy Freedman, PhD, MPH, Director